athalhammer/summaClient/README.md

 It supports two modes:

 - **SUMMA client** This mode lets you retrieve a summary from a specific entity that will be attached to a predefined DIV element in your page.
-- **qSum** This mode lets you annotate elements with the Internationalization Tag Set (ITS) property "its-ta-ident-ref" inside your HTML and summaries will be displayed as soon as you hover over the annotated elements.
+- **qSum** This mode lets you annotate elements with the Internationalization Tag Set (ITS) property `its-ta-ident-ref` inside your HTML and summaries will be displayed as soon as you hover over the annotated elements.

 ## Demo
 An integrated demo can be found at http://people.aifb.kit.edu/ath/summaClient/